ARM-software/CMSIS-View/Doxygen/src/EventRecorder.md

 **Benefits of the Event Recorder:**
  - Visibility to the dynamic execution of an application at little (memory) cost.
  - Adding RTOS awareness to a development tool does not require complex DLL programming.
- - For Arm Cortex-M3/M4/M7/M33 processor based devices, Event Recorder functions will not disable interrupts.
+ - For Arm Cortex-M3/M4/M7/M33/M55/M85 processor based devices, Event Recorder functions will not disable interrupts.
- - Adding \ref printf_redirect "printf re-targeting" for devices without
-   <a href="http://www2.keil.com/coresight/#swv">ITM</a>, such as Arm Cortex-M0/M0+/M23.
+ - Adding \ref printf_redirect "printf re-targeting" for devices without ITM, such as Arm Cortex-M0/M0+/M23.
  - Fast time-deterministic execution of event recorder functions with minimal code and timing overhead.
  - No need for a debug or release build as the event annotations can remain in production code.
  - Saving the event data in local memory ensures fast recording.
  - Collecting the data from the on-chip memory is done using simple read commands.
-These commands work on all Cortex-M processor based devices and require only <a href="http://www2.keil.com/coresight/#jtag">JTAG</a> or
-   <a href="http://www2.keil.com/coresight/#swd">SWD</a> connectivity to the debug adapter.
+These commands work on all Cortex-M processor based devices and require only JTAG or SWD connectivity to the debug adapter.
- - Using the DWT Cycle Count register for creating time stamps reduces code overhead (available on Arm Cortex-M3/M4/M7/M33).
+ - Using the DWT Cycle Count register for creating time stamps reduces code overhead (available on Arm Cortex-M3/M4/M7/M33/M55/M85).

 \page er_theory Theory of operation